Tandlianwala: Sports

-Tandlianwala has many popular sports like cricket, football and volleyball, Kabaddi, Wrestling (Kushti), Badminton, Table Tennis, Marshall arts and local desi games.
+Tandlianwala has many popular sports like cricket, football and volleyball, akbaddi, wrestling (Kushti), badminton, table tennis, marshall arts and local desi games.
 The boys of Tandlianwala city play cricket in the evenings, mostly on the grounds of MC High School ground, the Doonga Ground and newly built cricket stadium.

 Cricket stadium is newly built which has good national standards.
 There is also a very good facility of sports complex which contains many indoor sports arenas.
 The badminton court is also available in the front of munciple library apart from the one present in sports complex.

 Agriculture

 The town is also well known because of the high quality of sugarcane.
 It has two sugar mills and a dozen of cotton factories, rice factories and flour mills.
 The city is traditionally known for pure Desi Ghee, though it is rare now.

 The people of this city took an active part in the struggle for independence of Pakistan (Freedom Movement).
 The city was originally developed around a grain market.
 Its police station was established as early as 1905 and prior to that only a police checkpost existed.

 Politically, it is the most important Tehsil of Faisalabad District.
 Mian Manzoor Wattoo, the former chief minister of Punjab was elected from this constituency in 1993, while he lost in his home constituency.

 The name of the city comes from a herb "Tandla", which was grown in abundance.